Read our 2016 Report Card for Ribble.

 Our unique analysis of the bills Ribble sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 2016.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Ribble is shown as a purple triangle. (analysis methodology)

-Ribble sponsors bills primarily in these issue areas:
+Ribble sponsored bills primarily in these issue areas:

 Economics and Public Finance (31%) Agriculture and Food (15%) Taxation (15%) Government Operations and Politics (12%) Armed Forces and National Security (12%) Transportation and Public Works (8%) Animals (8%)

 Some of Ribble’s most recently sponsored bills include...

 - H.Res.
 831: Promoting awareness of motorcycle profiling and encourage collaboration and communication with the motorcycle ...

 - H.R.
 5627: To adopt the monarch butterfly as the national butterfly of the United States.

 - H.R.
 4732: Advancing Medical Resident Training in Community Hospitals Act of 2016